crewAIInc/crewAI/README.md

 task1 = Task(
   description="""Conduct a comprehensive analysis of the latest advancements in AI in 2024.
   Identify key trends, breakthrough technologies, and potential industry impacts.
-  Compile your findings in a detailed report.""", agent=researcher
+  Compile your findings in a detailed report.
+Your final answer MUST be a full analysis report""", agent=researcher
 )